 The clock starts ticking every day as that important date in immigration – April 1- approaches.
 As many of you already know, April 1 marks the first day that USCIS accepts H-1B petitions for the federal government’s fiscal year beginning on October 1.
-As per the regulations, employers can file H-1B petitions no earlier than six months in advance of the anticipated start date, which makes April 1 the beginning of the race for obtaining an H-1B visa before the quota or “cap” is reached.
-While the economic slowdown has caused the cap not to be reached for several months, as opposed to the cap being reached within one day as it did in the past, it is still important to properly prepare for filing.
+Since the regulations state that employers can file H-1B petitions no earlier than six months in advance of the anticipated start date, this makes April 1 the beginning of the race for obtaining an H-1B visa before the quota or “cap” is reached.

 The H-1B Visa Lottery